Jason has the right priorities for Lakewood

 - Implement reforms to rebuild trust in order to keep all members in our community safe

-- Provide the funding deputies need to receive excellent training, including all necessary training to instill a greater sense of community confidence in our Sheriff’s Department
+- Provide needed funding to ensure excellent training, including all necessary training to instill a greater sense of community confidence in our Police Department

-Communities across Pierce County face unprecedented challenges brought on by the COVID-19 pandemic.
-Between health concerns, job losses, and business closures, our communities are in emotional and financial pain.
+Our community face unprecedented challenges brought on by the COVID-19 pandemic.
+Between health concerns, job losses, and business closures, our community is in emotional and financial pain.
 But I know a strong recovery is possible.
 As a member of the Lakewood City Council, I helped reinvigorate the City of Lakewood by attracting more jobs and achieving financial security following the 2008 economic downturn.
 We ensured Lakewood created a healthy rainy-day fund to respond to emergencies and economic downturn, including the COVID-19 pandemic, and we pushed to invest more money into mental health services.

-I am confident that – through smart policies implemented by the right leadership – Pierce County will experience a strong COVID-19 recovery.
+I am confident that – through smart policies implemented by the right leadership – Lakewood will experience a strong COVID-19 recovery.

 - Listen to the experts and follow the guidelines outlined by them

-- Increase mental health services throughout the county
+- Increase vaccine access and mental health services

 - Ensure small businesses have access to the resources they need to recover financially and retain employees

-- Implement smart incentives to attract more businesses to Pierce County, as well as more affordable housing, creating more jobs and reinvigorating local growth
+- Implement smart incentives to attract more businesses to Lakewood, as well as more affordable housing, creating more jobs and reinvigorating local growth

-- Create a robust rainy-day fund capable of helping our communities overcome unexpected future emergencies
+- Create a robust rainy-day fund capable of helping our community overcome unexpected future emergencies

 I believe a healthy community requires a healthy economy.
 Not long ago our economy was vibrant, growing steadily, with low unemployment.
 Our reality is much different now; many in our community are hurting.
 Everyone needs that sense of financial security.
 More than ever, we need experienced leadership to guide us through this economic downturn in order to rebound stronger than before.

-I will be a positive, experienced voice for the County during this time.
+I will continue to be a positive, experienced voice for the city during this time.
 I was on the Lakewood City Council following the economic downturn that started in 2008.
 Through the hiring of a highly competent City Manager and the adoption of sound financial policies, we guided the City through challenging financial waters.
 The City is now financially strong, maintains solid reserves, enjoys an improved bond rating (with very low debt), and consistently receives accolades for transparent and thorough municipal budgeting.
-While COVID creates a new set of financial challenges for our cities and County, I have the experience to help guide us through this latest challenge.
+While COVID creates a new set of financial challenges for our city, I have the experience to continue to guide us through this latest challenge.

 Action must be taken to ensure we: